bhargavchippada/forceatlas2/README.md

 ## Documentation
 You will find all the documentation in the source code

+## Contributors
+Contributions are highly welcome.
+Please submit your pull requests and become a collaborator.

 ## Copyright
 Copyright (C) 2017 Bhargav Chippada <bhargavchippada19@gmail.com>.
 Licensed under the GNU GPLv3.